Volley Week logo

 At first glance, the intrigue seems limited.
 In reality, however, the final round will determine:

-And in Trento's special case – and how their form will be managed during the busiest period of the season.
+And in Trento's special case – how the form will be managed during the busiest period of the season.

 Standings after Round 21